oblac/jodd-site/doc/madvoc/2+actions.md

 This action is mapped to: `/foo/boo.zoo/hello.exec.html`.

-One side-note: one action class may defined more then one actions (action methods).
+One side-note: one action class may contain more then one actions (action methods).

 ## Custom extension

 It sounds reasonable that most of the website's action paths end with the same extension.
-Therefore, the default extension is defined once in global *Madvoc* configuration.
+Therefore, the default extension is defined in global *Madvoc* configuration.
 However, it is still possible to set custom extension using `@Action` annotation's element `extension`: